Journey to the Center of the Earth (2008 theatrical film): Critical response

-On Rotten Tomatoes, it has an approval rating of 61% based on 158 reviews with an average rating of 6/10.
+On Rotten Tomatoes, it has an approval rating of 60% based on 159 reviews with an average rating of 6/10.
 The website's critical consensus reads: "Modern visuals and an old fashioned storyline make this family adventure/comedy a fast-paced, kitschy ride".
-Metacritic gave the film a 57 out of 100, based on 35 reviews, indicating "mixed or average reviews".
+Metacritic gave the film a 57 out of 100, based on 35 reviews, indicating "mixed or average" reviews.
 Audiences surveyed by CinemaScore gave the film a grade "A−" on scale of A to F.

-Roger Ebert of the Chicago Sun-Times gave the film 2 stars out of 4, and wrote: "This is a fairly bad movie, and yet at the same time maybe about as good as it could be.
+Roger Ebert of the Chicago Sun-Times gave the film two stars out of four, and wrote: "This is a fairly bad movie, and yet at the same time maybe about as good as it could be.
 There may not be an 8-year-old alive who would not love it."
-Peter Travers of Rolling Stone gave it 2.5 out of 4, but warned "Remove a star from the rating if you take this Journey without wearing 3-D glasses.
+Peter Travers of Rolling Stone gave it two and a half out of four, but warned "Remove a star from the rating if you take this Journey without wearing 3-D glasses.
 That’s where the real fun comes in."
-Owen Glieberman of Entertainment Weekly gave it a B- and said "Journey is just the new version of a 1950s comin'-at-ya roller coaster, with a tape measure, trilobite antennae, and giant snapping piranha thrust at the audience."
+Owen Glieberman of Entertainment Weekly gave it a B− and said "Journey is just the new version of a 1950s comin'-at-ya roller coaster, with a tape measure, trilobite antennae, and giant snapping piranha thrust at the audience."

 Box office

-Journey to the Center of the Earth grossed $101.7 million in the US and $142.5 million in other territories, for a worldwide total of $242 million.
+Journey to the Center of the Earth grossed $101.7 million in the United States and $142.5 million in other territories for a worldwide total of $244.2 million.

 The film opened at #3 in North America, behind Hellboy II: The Golden Army and Hancock.
-The film grossed $21,018,141 in 2,811 theaters in its first week of release with an average of $7,477.
-57 percent of the opening gross was taken from theaters which showed the film in 3-D. In second weekend it dropped to $12,340,435 and in third to $9,717,217.
+The film grossed $21 million in 2,811 theaters in its first week of release with an average of $7,477.
+In its second weekend, it dropped to $12.3 million, and $9.7 million in its third.

 Accolades

 Sequel

-In March 2009, Walden Media announced a sequel film, Journey 2: The Mysterious Island, starring Hutcherson, Dwayne Johnson, Michael Caine, Luis Guzman, and Vanessa Hudgens.
-Fraser and Briem's characters did not return, and Jane Wheeler was replaced by Kristin Davis.
+In March 2009, New Line Cinema and Walden Media announced a sequel film, Journey 2: The Mysterious Island, starring Hutcherson, Dwayne Johnson, Michael Caine, Luis Guzman, and Vanessa Hudgens.
+Fraser and Briem did not return, and Jane Wheeler was replaced by Kristin Davis.
 Journey 2 was filmed between November 2010 and February 2011 and was released in February 2012.
-Like the first film, the sequel was shot in 3D, and the script is loosely based on a Verne novel –The Mysterious Island.
+Like the first movie, the sequel was shot in 3D, and the script is loosely based on a Verne novel – The Mysterious Island.

 Journey to the Center of the Earth: 4-D Adventure

 Journey to the Center of the Earth 4-D Adventure is a 15-minute 4D film shown at various 4D theatres all over the world.
 It retells the condensed story of the film with the help of 3D projection and sensory effects, including moving seats, wind, mist and scents.
 Produced by SimEx-Iwerks, the 4D experience premiered in 2009.
 Locations included Warner Bros.
-Movie World (2010–2012), Dollywood (2009–2012), Enchanted Kingdom (2009–), Stone Mountain, and Rainbows End.
+Movie World (2010–2012), Dollywood (2009–2012), Enchanted Kingdom (2009–), Stone Mountain, and Rainbow's End.